Penn State Nittany Lions women's soccer: Uniforms, crest and colors

-Special

 Stadium

 The Nittany Lions play at Jeffrey Field, a 5,000-seat stadium that opened in 1972.
 The stadium was dedicated to Bill Jeffrey, who was the men's soccer team's head coach from 1926 until 1952.
 The stadium was originally built as a home for soccer and lacrosse.
 The stadium opened with an initial seating capacity of 2,500, but was later increased to 3,000 in 1978 and again increased to 5,000 in 2004 renovation that also added a press box.
 The stadium is located at the corner of East Park Avenue and University Drive in University Park, Pennsylvania.
-The stadium's record attendance was achieved on August 19, 2016 when Penn State women's soccer faced West Virginia admitting 5,791 fans to the match.
+The stadium's record attendance was achieved on August 19, 2016, when Penn State women's soccer faced West Virginia admitting 5,791 fans to the match.

 Supporters

 Park Avenue Army is a supporters group for Penn State men's soccer and Penn State women's soccer.
 The group was formed as two separate groups, Park Avenue Army and Sons of Jeffrey in 2011 and 2015 respectively.
 The groups were formally combined under one banner and leadership in 2019.
 Members occupy the northwest stand of Jeffrey Field during home matches.

-The Park Avenue Army engages in many of the traditional Penn State chants including the "We Are" chant, Zombie Nation as well other American soccer chants like “I Believe That We Will Win”.
+The Park Avenue Army engages in many of the traditional Penn State chants including the "We Are" chant, Zombie Nation as well other American soccer chants like "I Believe That We Will Win".

 Loosely organized supporters' sections had existed at Jeffrey Field before the organizing of any formal group.
-A group of note was a collection of fans who called themselves the Hertzog’s Hooligans after Penn State player Corey Hertzog.
+A group of note was a collection of fans who called themselves the Hertzog's Hooligans after Penn State player Corey Hertzog.
 The fans would attend home matches with a banner displaying their group's name and sing traditional English football chants.
 It wasn't until 2011 when a group of students chose to create an official supporters' section with leadership.

 The Park Avenue Army was founded as a Supporters' groups for Penn State Nittany Lions women's soccer team in 2011.
 The group was named after Park Avenue the street at which Jeffrey Field is located.
 Penn State women's soccer assistant coach Tim Wassell lead the formation by recruiting a group of freshmen leaders and student members.
 The initial goal of the group was to get freshmen in East Halls engaged in attending matches as their dorms are across the street from Jeffrey Field.